-- If required, a nurse will bathe your eye and put drops in. - A nurse will talk to you about caring for your eye after leaving hospital. - You will be provided with the eye drops or ointment needed after surgery, patient information leaflets, and copy of your discharge letter.
+- If required, a nurse will bathe your eye and put drops in. - A nurse will talk to you about caring for your eye after leaving hospital.

 Going home

 We ask that a responsible adult be available to look after you for at least 24 hours following a general anaesthetic.